global-system/DelphiEventBus/README.md

  - **Handlers**
    - Adding event handlers is done by registering a listener on the bus.
    - Removal of event handlers is performed by unregistration of the listener in the bus.
-   - The filter values ​​of listener event handlers are set after registration.
+   - The filter values of listener event handlers are set after registration.
-   - Filter values ​​are bound to the event type, and are equal for different handlers of the same event.
+   - Filter values are bound to the event type, and are equal for different handlers of the same event.
    - To declare handlers, annotations of listener methods are used.
    - Handlers must contain one input parameter with the class type of the event being processed.
    - The type of the handler parameter determines the events that it will process.